nuha14m/SymPath/README.md

 # SymPath
-SymPath is an objective, pain-detection tool based on emotion detection and voice analysis using machine learning.
+SymPath is an objective, pain-detection tool powered by a multi-modal machine learning algorithm using emotion detection and voice analysis.
 It can be an asset to physicians and patients in a telehealth setting.